 Meals however can be a little costly if you eat at the hotel.
 In order to save money, your best choice would be to take a walk in the town and eat at any local restaurant/Dhaba.

 Both these buses take the return journey to Leh the next day.
 So using this bus, you can go to Leh on Wednesday (till Tangste), Saturday and Sunday.
-For return journey, you can chose Thursday (from Tangste), Sunday or Monday.
+For the return journey, you can choose Thursday (from Tangste), Sunday or Monday.

 A few other buses that you can board to reach Pangong Tso are the ones that travel towards Changthang valley.
 These buses take the same route that passes via Spangmik (Pangong Tso).
 Details of these buses are further in the article.

 A bus ticket would cost you about Rs.
 600 for a round trip.

 Public shared taxi would cost about Rs.
 1000 and Tourist shared taxi about Rs.
 1500 – Rs.200 (both ways).

 Accommodation at Pangong is tricky when it comes to a budget trip to Ladakh.
 Campsites would cost anywhere between Rs.
 2500 to Rs.5000 per person so that is not an option when on budget.

 The best choice however is the Chadar tent.
 It is a dormitory type accommodation, huge tents with beds lined up one after another.
 Here, you can easily find a bed to crash on for the night for as little as Rs.200 to Rs.
 400. The best part is that these Chadar tents are also Dhabas that will serve decent enough but reasonably priced food.